Number of Covid-19 hospital patients down by nearly half after recent peak

 Patient levels have fallen for 23 days in a row.

-The number of people in hospital in England with Covid-19 has nearly halved from its recent peak in mid-October, new figures show.
+The number of people in hospital in England with Covid-19 has nearly halved from its recent peak in mid-October.

+Admission rates are also continuing to drop, with health experts describing the figures as “hugely encouraging”.

 This is down 23% from the previous week, but also a fall of 47% since hitting 10,688 on October 17.

-The sharp drop in patients is another signal that the latest wave of the virus is now receding.
+The sharp decrease in patients is another signal that the latest wave of the virus is now receding.

 Patient numbers had begun to climb in mid-September, driven by a fresh surge in infections.

-But this trend came to a halt only a month later, since when the figures have been on a downward path.
+But this trend came to a halt only a month later, since when the figures have been on a downwards path.

 Covid-19 hospital data is published every Thursday, so it can take time for a clear trend to emerge.

-However, the total number of coronavirus patients has now fallen 23 days in a row.
+The total number of coronavirus patients has now fallen 23 days in a row, however.

 Earlier this year patient levels topped 14,000 at the peak of the wave of infections caused by the Omicron BA.4 and BA.5 subvariants of the virus.